No time to read? Download the 4 Smart Habits for Successful Business free PDF now and bookmark the article for later.

 So with startups and bootstrapping gaining popularity, entrepreneurs often make due with what they have.

 Substantial evidence points to the fact that access to capital - cash flow - remains the #1 reason why businesses fail.
-Need proof?
-Just look at this article from SCORE titled The #1 Reason Why Businesses Fail and How to Avoid It.

 When new entrepreneurs map out expenses, it’s easy to forget the maintenance side of running a company and that unexpected costs arise beyond the initial investment.
 It’s also easy to underestimate the timeline for turning incoming cash flow which will fund employees, rent, inventory, bills, marketing, and so on.